-The act of Bullying is defined as any pattern of repetitive and intentional actions by one or more students aimed at causing harm or discomfort, to another student (the victim), and where there may be a perception of or an actual imbalance of power.
-However, a single act could be considered harassment or intimidation because of the severity of it; this includes, but is not limited to harassment based on race, color, gender, sexual orientation, birth, social, political or religious beliefs, age, and/or mental or physical functionality.
+The act of bullying is defined as any pattern of repetitive and intentional actions by one or more students aimed at causing harm or discomfort to another student (the victim) and where there may be a perception of or an actual imbalance of power.
+However, a single act could be considered harassment or intimidation because of the severity of it; this includes, but is not limited to harassment based on race, ethnicity, color, gender, sexuality (see ARTICLE 16), socio-economic condition (based on material, social resources, individual's rank, status or differences of socioeconomic position), beliefs (social, political or religious), age, and/or mental or physical functionality.